Skip to main content

 • The signature 'GJ.B' or similar is not immediately recognizable as a widely cataloged artist of the period from visible images.

-• The style, while evocative of a period, is not distinct enough without further provenance to confidently attribute it to a significant named artist.
+• The style, while of a period, is not distinct enough without further provenance to confidently attribute it to a significant named artist.

 • Expressionistic styles, especially those with strong impasto, are frequently emulated or created by lesser-known artists in the wake of major movements, making specific attribution challenging without direct evidence.